aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 You will need to have a valid AWS Account in order to deploy these resources.
 These resources may incur costs to your AWS Account.
 The cost from most services are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 We highly recommend an [AWS Cloud9](https://aws.amazon.com/cloud9/) environment to run and deploy this solution.
-However Cloud9 is not required and you can use any development environment of your choice.[Follow the steps here to set up your AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
+However Cloud9 is not required and you can use any development environment of your choice.
+[Follow the steps here to set up your AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)

 After cloning this repo you can setup the project so long the following prerequisites are installed:

 1. AWS CLI
-  1. Follow these steps to [install the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+  - Follow these steps to [install the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-  2. Configure the AWS CLI using [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)
+  - Configure the AWS CLI using [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)
-  3. *Skip these steps if you are using AWS Cloud9*
+  - *Skip these steps if you are using AWS Cloud9*
 2. Node.js version >= 14.x
-  1. Verify that your Node.js version >=14.x.
+  - Verify that your Node.js version >=14.x.
 Download [latest version here](https://nodejs.org/en/download/)
 3. Npm version >= 8.x
-  1. Verify that your npm version >=8.x.
+  - Verify that your npm version >=8.x.
 Verify and download [latest version here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 4. Amplify CLI `npm i -g @aws-amplify/cli` (v8.0.2 or higher)
-  1. [Install and configure the Amplify CLI](https://docs.amplify.aws/cli/start/install/).
+  - [Install and configure the Amplify CLI](https://docs.amplify.aws/cli/start/install/).
 Our solution requires v8.0.2 or higher of the Amplify CLI

 ## Setup